ryan-aday/NN_Trading/README.md

     stockprices_std_30d = stockprices_rolled_30d.std()

 ### train_prophet.py
-Plots out predictions for stock tickers from a provided .CSV sheet using the proprietary Prophet algorithm.
+Plots out predictions for stock tickers from a provided .CSV sheet using Meta's proprietary Prophet algorithm.
 Barely any setup needed for decent accuracy, but adding more hyperparameters reduces accuracy drastically.